Pavin Smith Player Props: Diamondbacks vs. Brewers

 Pavin Smith At The Plate

-- Smith has five doubles, seven home runs and 28 walks while hitting .205.
+- Smith has five doubles, seven home runs and 28 walks while batting .203.

-- In 48.1% of his 54 games this season, Smith has picked up at least one hit.
-He's also had nine multi-hit games.

-- In 33.3% of his games this year, Smith has had at least one RBI.
-He's picked up more than one in 13.0% and driven in three or more of his team's runs in four contests.
+- Smith has had at least one RBI in 32.7% of his games this season (18 of 55), with more than one RBI seven times (12.7%).
+He has also been responsible for three or more of his team's runs in four contests.

-- He has scored in 21 of 54 games this year, and more than once 3 times.
+- In 21 of 55 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.